jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 > Truly I desire their (the people's) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things... therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God...I go from a corruptable to an incorruptable crown where no disturbance can be, no disturbance in the world.

 Charles spoke his word eloquently; everyone was impressed.
 He was rarely so clear and passionate.
-Charles' would have dies happy, knowing the angels around his shoulders, killed his gremlin before lifting him up to Heaven.
+Charles' would have died happy, knowing the angels around his shoulders, killed his gremlin before lifting him up to Heaven.
 I must say I'm happy for him—it is heavenly to say what's on your mind.

 In truth, there were no angles, and no gremlins.
 Stuttering is an anxiety disorder.
 So what really happened is amazing.
-What should have been extremely stressful; the crowds, the soldiers, his lost royalty, and his executioner; were Charles' freedom.
+What should have been extremely stressful; the crowds, the soldiers, his lost royalty, and his chopping block; were Charles' freedom.
 He was 100 percent positive nobles had the divine right to rule.
 Everyone else had gone mad, and why should anyone be anxious around madmen who've already committed to murdering you?
 Why be anxious around people who'll never get it?
+Without any interaction possible, Charles was basically talking to himself, or to ones of his dogs.

 We do our best to understand history with songs, books, and images.
 But we can't time travel.
 We can't go into Julius Caesar's or Cleopatra's minds and fully understand their motives.
 But, by luck or good fortune, I can go into Charles' mind at this moment in history.
 And one of history's most evil Antagoinst Kings, was a completely moral man.
 He had no hate in his heart.
 In fact, it was his morality that killed the gremlin.
 It's the only way he could have spoken a word on that scaffold.